 Abstract: The growth of data increases each day, as does the need for self-service business intelligence that can turn data into decision-ready insights.
 But too often, the tools necessary to extract those insights are just as hard to handle as the data.
 Microsoft Power BI for Office 365 is a collection of new features and services that, together, enable you to visualize data, share discoveries, and collaborate in intuitive new ways.
-Familiar tools including Excel and SharePoint form the foundation of Power BI, with deeper integration and powerful new capabilities.
-Power BI builds on your existing knowledge of Excel, amplifying your understanding and ability to capitalize on the ever-expanding world of valuable, yet sometimes unwieldy, data.
+Power BI helps you build on your existing knowledge of Excel, amplifying your ability to understand and capitalize on the ever-expanding world of valuable, yet sometimes unwieldy, data.

 To facilitate getting you started with Power BI, this guide has two main sections, plus an Introduction and a Summary:

 Eager to get jump ahead?
 You can skip to the Self-Service BI in Excel section of this Getting Started Guide, and get started right away.

 In the Summary section of this Guide you’ll find all sorts of links, including each of the links in the following bullets.
 But just in case you want them now, here are a few to get you going: